-Create an XY data table.
-Enter the logarithm of the concentration of the agonist ligand into X. Enter response into Y in any convenient units.
-Enter data with no modulator into column A. Enter data collected with a constant concentration of modulator into column B. Repeat, if you have data, for column C, D, E, ..., each with a different concentration of modulator.
+- 1. Create an XY data table. - 2.
+Enter the logarithm of the concentration of the agonist ligand into X. If the concentration is 1nM, enter -9. - Enter response into Y in any convenient units.
+Enter data with no modulator into column A. Enter data collected with a constant concentration of modulator into column B. Repeat, if you have data, for column C, D, E, ..., each with a different concentration of modulator. - 4.
 Enter the modulator concentration (in molar so 1nM is entered as '1e-9') into the column titles.
-Don't forget to enter '0' as the column title for data set A.
+Don't forget to enter '0' as the column title for data set A. These column titles are not just labels.
+The values you enter become part of the analysis. - 5.
 From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special.
 Then choose Allosteric EC50 shift.